 A canon is a composition in which one melodic part, the follower, imitates another part, the leader, with a delay.
-Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons Bach incorporated in the Goldberg Variations and the Art of Fugue.
-While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated album; the present album is unique in featuring a stylistically diverse set of contemporary canons performed on the harpsichord.
-The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a testament to the canon’s history as well as a survey of its potential as seen in the 21st century.
+Such pieces range in complexity from children’s tunes like “Frère Jacques” to intricate masterworks like the canons in Ockeghem’s Missa Prolationum or Bach’s Goldberg Variations and Art of Fugue.
+While the canon is a fundamental and centuries-old form, at once puzzle-like and admitting of great beauty, it does not often receive the close focus of a dedicated collection.
+The present album is unique in featuring a stylistically diverse set of contemporary two-part canons performed on the harpsichord.
+The forty-five compositions recorded here—each one, the realization of a musical impetus under a specific set of technical constraints—together form a tribute to the canon’s history as well as an exploration of its potential as seen by one composer working in the 21st century.

 This is a Q&A about canons that I wrote sometime after finishing my forty-fifth canon.
 It was included in the liner notes of my collection of digitally rendered canon performances, now titled Canon Previews.
 It applies just as well to the album Canons, featuring harpsichord performances by Matthew McConnell, that we’re now releasing.